 There are several different types of white cells in the blood.
 There are more of some types than others.
 They are an important part of the immune system, helping the body to fight infection.
 These blood cells can be made very quickly and generally have a short life.
 Some only live for a few hours, others for a few days.

 Red blood cells carry oxygen from the lungs around the body to the tissues.
 They give the blood its red colour.

 Platelets are very important in blood clotting.
 They clump together to form a plug if bleeding occurs.
 Then they release other chemicals that help the blood to clot and the blood vessel to be repaired.

 Leukaemia causes your body to make abnormal white blood cells and they don’t work properly.

 Too many white blood cells can overcrowd the bone marrow.
 So there is not enough space for other types of blood cells.
 Then you might have lower than normal levels of red blood cells and platelets.

 The body needs normal white bloods to help fight infection.

-Abnormal white blood cells make you more likely to get infections, and it is harder to get over the infections.
+The abnormal white blood cells make you more likely to get infections.
+And it is harder to get over the infections.

 Abnormal white blood cells can also build up in other parts of the body, such as the spleen and lymph nodes, or the liver.
 This can make your tummy (abdomen) swell and feel uncomfortable.
 The leukaemia cells can also spread to the brain in some people.